 Our mission is to zealously protect and defend the rights of our clients through compassionate and inspired legal representation of the highest quality, in pursuit of a fair and unbiased system of justice for all.

-We were the second public defender’s office created in the nation, chartered in 1927 by Earl Warren.
+We were the second public defender’s office created in California, chartered in 1927 by Earl Warren.
 He would later go on to become Chief Justice of the United States Supreme Court.
 During its first year, our office employed two lawyers.

 Today, there are 100 attorneys, 18 investigators and a support staff of 40, who together handle approximately 40,000 cases a year.
 In 2012, the office was named the "Best Law Firm" in the East Bay by the Alameda County Bar Association.

 Within the pages of this website, you will find information regarding the role, functions, and services of the Public Defender, the history of the Office, answers to frequently asked questions, a directory of our law office locations, and employment information.

 The Criminal Docket Finder was developed in accordance with Marsy’s Law to provide victims with information on the defendant’s appearance at public proceedings.